 Our future expenditures and capital requirements will depend on numerous factors, including: the progress of our research and development efforts; the rate at which we can, directly or through arrangements with original equipment manufacturers, introduce and sell products incorporating our polymer materials technology; the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; market acceptance of our products and competing technological developments; and our ability to establish cooperative development, joint venture and licensing arrangements.
-We expect that we will incur approximately \$1,300,000 of expenditures per month over the next 12 months.
-Our current cash position enables us to finance our operations through February 2024.
+We expect that we will incur approximately \$1,675,000 of expenditures per month over the next 12 months.
+Our current cash position enables us to finance our operations through July 2024.
 On July 2, 2021, the Company filed a \$100,000,000 universal shelf registration statement with the U.S. Securities and Exchange Commission which became effective on July 9, 2021.
 On October 4, 2021, the Company entered into a purchase agreement with the institutional investor to sell up to \$33,000,000 of common stock over a 36-month period (described in Note 9).
-Pursuant to the purchase agreement, the Company received \$1,612,350 in July and August 2022 and a remaining available amount of \$8,304,532 is available to the Company per the agreement.
-Our cash requirements are expected to increase at a rate consistent with the Company's path to revenue as we expand our activities and operations with the objective of commercializing our electro-optic polymer technology.
-We currently have no debt to service.
+Pursuant to the purchase agreement, the Company received \$1,347,933 in April and May 2023 and no remaining amounts are available to the Company per the agreement.
+On December 9, 2022, the Company entered into a purchase agreement, the Company received \$0 in April and May 2023 and a remaining available amount of \$26,999,998 is available to the Company per the agreement.
+On December 9, 2022, the Company entered into a sales agreement with an investment banking company whereby the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$35,000,000 from time to time through or to the investment banking company, as sales agent or principal (described in Note 9).
+Our cash requirements are expected to increase at a rate consistent with the Company's path to revenue as we expand our activities and operations with the objective of commercial

-LIGHTWAVE LOGIC, INC. NOTES TO FINANCIAL STATEMENTS JUNE 30, 2022 AND 2021
+LIGHTWA VE LOGIC, INC. NOTES TO FINANCIAL STATEMENTS MARCH 31, 2023 AND 2022